Clement Andeleki

-Clement Andeleki (born October 4, 1974) is a Zambian lawyer, politician, businessman and has been Katombola's Member Of Parliament since 2021.
+Clement Andeleki (born October 4, 1974) is a Zambian lawyer, politician and businessman who currently serves as the member of parliament for Kazungula North, having been elected in August 2026.
+He was the Member of Parliament for Katombola from 2021 to 2026.

 Political career

-Andeleki contested in the 2021 Zambian general election for Katombola's Parliamentary seat and emerged victorious.
-Since 2021, he has been serving as Katombola's Member of Parliament.
+Andeleki contested in the 2021 general election for Katombola's Parliamentary seat as the United Party for National Development (UPND) candidate and he was elected.